 The rights and access to the mineral reserves associated with our Monahans operations are secured under the Monahans Lease with Permian Dunes.
-Permian Dunes is a greater than 5% beneficial owner.
+Permian Dunes is a greater than 5% beneficial owner of Atlas LLC.
 In December 2017, we also entered into the Kermit Royalty Agreement providing Permian Dunes with an overriding royalty interest in revenues we receive from the sale of proppant mined from the reserves associated with our Kermit facility.

-Under the Monahans Lease and the Kermit Royalty Agreement, we make monthly royalty payments to Permian Dunes based on a percentage of our of gross monthly sales of propapnt.
-The lease also includes an annual minimum royalty payment in any year of the term following the occurrence of a Capital Event.
-Our aggregate royalty payments for 2021 are included in our cost of sales and totaled less than 5% of cost of sales.
+Under the Monahans Lease and the Kermit Royalty Agreement, we make monthly royalty payments to Permian Dunes based on a percentage of our of gross monthly sales of proppant.
+The lease also includes an annual minimum royalty payment in the amount of \$1,000,000 (the "Minimum Annual Royalty Payment") in any year of the term following the occurrence of a Capital Event.
+Because this offering will constitute a Capital Event under the Monahans Lease, if, during the twelve months following the date of the consummation of this offering, our royalty payments to Permian Dunes do not exceed the Minimum Annual Royalty Payment, we will be obligated to pay to Permian Dunes the difference between the total royalty payments for such year and the Minimum Annual Royalty Payment.